oskitone/scout/assembly_guide/docs/get-louder.md

 ## Test

 Power on and press some switches.
-The speaker should now be louder now!
+The speaker should be louder now!
 Power off.

+Not working as expected?
+Check the [PCB troubleshooting](pcb-troubleshooting.md) section.
+Otherwise, continue to the next step.